 - You have to stay on top of current technology and trends in the services and industries you offer.

 - You will have to compete with overseas VA that can offer much cheaper rates.
-In order to offset this, you’ll need to offer a higher level of service, and ideally niche down in something more specialized, that could require specific technical skills.
+To offset this, you’ll need to offer a higher level of service and ideally niche down in something more specialized that could require specific technical skills.

 1. Focus on your offer

 By now, you know you can offer hundreds of services as a VA.
 You can do everything from writing, emailing, calendar management, bookkeeping, marketing, social media, and more.
 Focus on the skills you have, and enjoy doing.
 There is no reason to spread yourself too thin, especially at the beginning, when you have a lot to learn!

 2. Set up your business the right way